Linuxury/Arch-Linux/Archinstall.md

-# Archinstall: A Beginner-Friendly Installation Guide for Arch Linux
+# A Beginner-Friendly Installation Guide for Arch Linux

 This guide will walk you through the entire process of installing Arch Linux using the `archinstall` script.
 It's designed for users who have little to no prior knowledge of Linux, ensuring a smooth and understandable installation experience.